 As of January 1, Saskatchewan offers the GED® test on computer at select testing centers.

-Why don’t all jurisdictions offer both computer and paper exams?
+Why don’t all provinces offer both computer and paper exams?

-GED Testing Service is currently introducing the GED® test on computer to all the jurisdictions that offer the test.
+GED Testing Service is currently introducing the GED® test on computer to all the provinces that offer the test.
 But not every province offers the GED® test on computer yet.